 Hornets can be a real problem for homeowners.
-Not only are they one of the more aggressive house pests, but they can also damage your home.
+They’re one of the more aggressive house pests – and they can also really damage your home.

 Here’s everything you need to know about hornet nest removal, including how to spot an infestation and how to get rid of them.